percona/percona-server-mysql-operator/source/index.rst

-Percona Kubernetes Operator for Percona Server for MySQL
+Percona Distribution for MySQL Operator 2
 ========================================================

 Kubernetes have added a way to